 - 1. Eligibility to receive services must be verified and documented.
 List the specific forms your organization staff will use to verify eligibility of clients who can receive services and ensure that it is applicable to beneficiary definitions above in Beneficiaries #1 (Veteran, dependent, surviving spouse related) and #2 (any other applicable eligibility requirements).
 If dependents and surviving spouses are listed as eligible beneficiaries, include how their eligibility will be verified.
-Types of forms can include, but are not limited to: - DD Form 214, Certificate of Release or Discharge from Active Duty - NGB-22, National Guard Report of Separation and Record of Service - Department of Veterans Affairs (VA) official letter or disability letter - State of Texas Issued Driver License with Veteran designation - E-Benefits summary - Honorable discharge certificate - Uniform Services Identification Card
+Types of forms can include, but are not limited to: - DD Form 214, Certificate of Release or Discharge from Active Duty - NGB-22, National Guard Report of Separation and Record of Service - Department of Veterans Affairs (VA) official letter or disability letter - State of Texas Issued Driver License with Veteran designation - E-Benefits summary - Honorable discharge certificate - Uniform Services Identification Card - VA Health Card - Tricare Healthcare Insurance card

 All veterans and their family members living in Fort Bend County will be eligible to apply for services.
-Those beneficiary's eligible to receive services must be able to demonstrate that they currently reside in Fort Bend County and that they have served in the military or are related to service member.
+Those beneficiaries eligible to receive services must be able to demonstrate that they currently reside in Fort Bend County and that they have served in the military or are related to a service member.
 The following items will be requested to receive services:

-Veterans must show one of the above forms, valid ID, if valid ID does not show the beneficiary lives in the Fort Bend he/she may show a rental/lease agreement, an electric, water, gas bill, and/or children school records.
-Veteran Dependents (spouses only) their picture id, marriage license, spouses document linking them as a veteran. (any of the above documents)
+Veterans must show one of the above valid identification forms to include but not limited DD Form 214, Certificate of Release or Discharge from Active Duty, NGB-22, National Guard Report of Separation and Record of Service, Department of Veterans Affairs (VA) official letter or disability letter, State of Texas Issued Driver License with Veteran designation, E-Benefits summary, Honorable discharge certificate Uniform Services Identification Card, VA Health Card If the valid ID provided does not show the beneficiary lives in the Fort Bend County, he/she may show a rental/lease agreement, an electric, water, gas bill, and/or children school records, birth certificate, or IRS 1040 listing dependents.

+Veteran Dependents (spouses only): Their picture ID, marriage license, spouse's document linking them as a veteran. (any of the above documents)

-Surviving Spouse - Death certificate, and any valid picture ID, as well as any documentation regarding Spouse is a veteran.
+Surviving Spouse: Death certificate, and any valid picture ID, as well as any documentation that shows Spouse is a veteran.

 2. Describe how the eligibility verification documents will be retained (example: as listed in your organization's retention policy) and maintained (example: in locked filing cabinet or electronically on your organization's server).
+Note: Retention period must meet minimum requirements as defined in 2 CFR 200.333 of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.